Tim May

 Timothy Brian Alexander May (born 26 January 1962) is a former Australian cricketer for South Australia.
 He was, until June 2013, a leading players' representative in his role as Chief Executive of the Federation of International Cricketers' Associations (FICA).
 May played in 24 Tests and 47 ODIs in an injury-interrupted career between 1987 and 1995.
+May was a part of the Australian team that won their first world title during the 1987 Cricket World Cup and the South Australian team that won the 1995-96 Sheffield Shield Competition.